-National KPA's National Developme nt Plan 2030 Pixley ka Seme District Strategic Objectives Emthanjeni Strategic Objectives Outcome Predetermine Objectives PR Priorities integrated rural economy a sustainable manner and strive to comply with legislative requirements to achieve a favourable audit outcome. financially sustainable & viable Municipality financial viability and health of the municipality.
-Clean Audit Report.
-System is in place to track spending according to budget allocation.
-System in place that works and is able to deal fiscal discipline.
+National KPA's National Development Plan 2030 Pixley ka Seme District Strategic Objectives Emthanjeni Strategic Objectives Outcome Predetermine Objectives PR Priorities integrated rural economy in a sustainable manner and strive financially sustainable & viable Municipality viability and health of the municipality. • Clean Audit Report. fiscal discipline.
 Enhance service delivery.
 Achieving an unqualified audit.
-PR20 PR21 PR22 PR23 Clean Audit 2016 Asset Management Implementation of Property Rates Act Implementation of financial Promote representative Staff are trained and live the principles of Bathos Pele Strategy and plan developed for effective Functioning ward committee To improve communication & public participation Enhanced performance management Compliance with good governance PR24 Community participation Good Governance Build capable state Compliance with the tenets of good governance as prescribed by legislation and best governance through the sustainable utilization of available resources in consultation with the information sharing and communication with the public Ward committee members are trained about their role and Compliance with good governance principles as prescribed by legislation and best practice PR26 IDP/Budget processes practise residents of Emthanjeni Municipality responsibility Councillors are trained on their role and responsibly.
-Councillors set up mechanisms within the ward for ongoing consultation with the PR27 Proper functioning of ward committees Support to Council committees
+PR20 Clean Audit 2016 to comply with legislative System is in place to track spending according to budget Achieving an unqualified addit.
+PR21 Asset Management requirements to achieve a favourable allocation.
+System in place that works and is able to deal with non-delivery of PR22 Implementation of Property Rates Act audit outcome. staff.
+PR23 Implementation of financial reforms Promote Staff are trained and live the principles of Bathos Pele Strategy and plan developed for effective information sharing Functioning ward committee To improve communication &amp; public participation Enhanced performance management PR24 Community participation Good Governance Build capable Compliance with the tenets of good governance as representative governance through the sustainable utilization of available and communication with the public Ward committee members are trained about their role and responsibility and communication with the public Ward committee members are trained about their role and Compliance with good governance principles as prescribed by legislation and best practice PR25 IDP/Budget processes state prescribed by legislation and best practise resources in consultation with the residents of Emthanjeni role and responsibly.
+Councillors set up mechanisms within the ward for ongoing consultation with the community. ole and responsibly.
+Councillors set up mechanisms vithin the ward for ongoing consultation with the PR26 Proper functioning of ward committees Municipality Improvement of audit outcome in terms of compliance and governance matters Compliance system PR27 Support to Council committees

-National KPA's National Developme nt Plan 2030 Pixley ka Seme District Strategic Objectives Emthanjeni Strategic Objectives Outcome Predetermine Objectives PR Priorities community.
-Improvement of audit outcome in terms of compliance and governance matters PR28 Youth development Compliance system implemented and monitored PR29 Women and Children Empowerment Contribute to the Support provided to PR30 Fire and rescue Safety & Security Fight corruption To provide disaster management services to the citizens development and protection of the rights and needs of all residents with a particular focus on the poor improve the development and protection for all who live in the Province • The development and protection fo who live in the area PR31 Community safety
+National KPA's National Development Plan 2030 Pixley ka Seme District Strategic Objectives Emthanjeni Strategic Objectives Outcome Predetermine Objectives PR Priorities implemented and monitored PR28 Youth development PR29 Women and Children Empowerment Contribute to the Support provided to improve the PR30 Fire and rescue Safety & Security Fight corruption To provide disaster management services to the citizens development and protection of the rights and needs of all residents with a particular focus on the poor development and protection for all who live in the Province The development and protection for all who live in the area PR31 Community safety